Skip to main content

 Check instance status

-sf instances ls
+sf instances list

 NAME STATUS CAPACITY INSTANCE SKU CREATED